 Now, the message of it tells me that we are all dust.
 “Go ahead,” it seemed to whisper.
 “Plant, sow, till.
 But one day you too will be planted in this earth and that is the simple, hard truth, a truth as rigid as the axe embedded into the stump, and as true as there is soil to plant in."

 Decades later, many of my own years buried, the shed has now probably been razed.
 Today, I'm increasingly aware of my own mortality as I see family members and loved ones, one by one, young and old, whose harvest times have arrived and are themselves planted in the earth.

-And knowing this, like everyone else, I try to make meaning of the relatively small time I enjoy walking on top of this earth instead of being buried beneath it.
-The poet Marina Tsvetayeva speaks to this perfectly when she says in her poem:
+And so like everyone else, I try to make meaning of the relatively small time I enjoy walking on top of this earth instead of being buried beneath it.
+The poet Maria Tsvetaeva speaks to this perfectly when she says in her poem, I Know The Truth:

 I know the truth – give up all other truths!

 No need for people anywhere on earth to struggle.